martinbonnin/graphql-wg/README.md

 to an organization which has signed.

 This repository holds [agendas](./agendas) and [notes](./notes) for all meetings past and upcoming as well as [shared rfc documents](./rfcs).

 Anyone may edit an upcoming event's agenda to _attend_ or _propose an agenda item_.

+Anyone may submit a new RFC or a pull request to an existing RFC.
+While the discussion is collegial, RFC champions are utlimately responsible to review and merge pull requests to their respective RFC.

 All meetings occur via video conference, however participating company offices are welcome to host guests.